Seppli11/ZHAW-Summary/summaries/23FS/CT2/Serial Protocols/UART.md

 In UART there is parity-bit before the stop bit(s).

 * none
-  No parity bit will be sent
+  No parity bit will be sent and is missing entirely
 * Mark
   The parity bit will always be `1`
 * Space